HarmoGlace/teamy/README.md

 ## Support

-You can go on the [official discord support server (click here)](https://discord.gg/CnuKPMM) if you need help
+You can contact me by discord: HarmoGlace#7746 if you need help